Who We Help

 Sexual Acting Out

 We are happy to work with parents, home therapists and doctors to understand existing diagnoses for each student in our care.
-We provide clinical services and psychiatric assessment that, combined with your input and the student’s medical history, helps us to develop a clinically sophisticated and individualized therapy plan for your child and your family.
+We provide early clinical services and assessments that, combined with your input and the student’s medical history, helps us to develop a clinically sophisticated and individualized therapy plan for your child and your family.

 - Active suicide attempts